Thai baht: Issue 6 – 1897 – Siam Anachak Series (transitional)

 Baht to 1 Chang.
-Despite its widespread use, the system’s complexity made it difficult to manage and calculate.

-Recognizing the inefficiencies, the Minister of Treasury proposed to King Rama V that Siam’s currency system should be decimalized.
-The proposal aimed to modernize the monetary system and align it with the decimal systems increasingly adopted by other countries at the time.
+Despite its widespread use, the system's complexity made it difficult to manage and calculate.
+Recognising the inefficiencies, the Minister of Treasury proposed to King Rama V that Siam's currency system should be decimalised.
+The proposal aimed to modernise the monetary system and align it with the decimal systems increasingly adopted by other countries at the time.
 King Rama V approved the transition to a decimal-based currency, which simplified accounting processes.
 The transition to a decimal currency system faced numerous challenges even before the new coins were issued.
 Notably, the word "Anachak" (อาณาจักร) was initially misspelled as "อานาจักร," causing controversy.
 King Rama V intervened, insisting that the most accurate phrasing should be "Siam Ratcha-Anachak" (สยามราชอาณาจักร; Kingdom of Siam).
 Despite the initial enthusiasm for the decimal system, the new coins struggled to gain popularity among the public.
 Many people were unfamiliar with the decimal system and preferred the traditional currency.
 Consequently, the new coins quickly faded from circulation, forcing the government to continue producing coins under the old system.

 The production of coins from the old system persisted until RS 127 / BE 2451 / AD 1907.
-Ultimately, both pre-decimal coins and the early decimal coins were demonetized on May 17, RS 128 / BE 2452 / AD 1909.
-Citizens were given a grace period to exchange the demonetized coins for the new decimal currency, with the deadline set for May 16, RS 128 / BE 2452 / AD 1910.
+Ultimately, both pre-decimal coins and the early decimal coins were demonetised on May 17, RS 128 / BE 2452 / AD 1909.
+Citizens were given a grace period to exchange the demonetised coins for the new decimal currency, with the deadline set for May 16, RS 128 / BE 2452 / AD 1910.
 This gradual shift is shown in the fact that coins after the transition often switched between three calendar systems, the CS (Chulasakarat) system, the RS (Rattanakosin Sok) system, the BE (Buddhist Era / Phutthasakarat) system.